-You'll find one of Amazon’s Echo smart speakers are finding their way into an increasing number of homes.
-Whether you own the standard Amazon Echo, Echo Plus or Echo Dot, or another of the Alexa-enabled speakers, they’re all ready to respond to your voice commands at a second's notice with the weather forecast, events from your calendar, or with the latest news.
+You'll find one of Amazon’s Echo smart speakers in most homes these days.
+Whether it's the standard Amazon Echo, Echo Plus or Echo Dot, or another of Amazon's Alexa-enabled speakers, they’re ready and waiting to respond to your voice commands and deliver the latest weather, news headlines or one of your carefully curated doom playlists.

 While all this tech is very cool and should make life a little easier, do these speakers actually sound any good?
-Here’s our take on the main music and audio features from the Amazon Echo range – including the brand new Amazon Echo and Amazon Echo Dot – so you can get the most out of your existing speaker(s) or decide whether to pick one up.
+Here’s our take on the main music and audio features from the Amazon Echo range – including the brand new Amazon Echo and Amazon Echo Dot – so you can get the best from your existing speaker(s) or decide whether to pick one up.